3SyedShayan/spotify/README.md

-# spotify
+# Spotify
-Spotify Clone App
+This is clone of Spotify!
+Enjoy the Source the CODE!